rellfy/vtr/README.md

 ﻿# vtr

-Template for web clients using Typescript and React bundled with Parcel.
+Template for web clients using Typescript and React bundled with Vite.

 ## Tooling